Forms on Berkovich spaces based on harmonic tropicalizations: Strong Currents and the Poincar e--Lelong Theorem

 \section{Strong Currents and the Poincar\'e--Lelong Theorem}

 In this section, we denote by $X$ a Hausdorff strictly analytic space $X$ of pure dimension $d$ with no boundary.
 Note that $X$ is a good analytic space which is separated over $K$.
 We have already seen that the sheaf $\cA^{p,q}$ of weakly smooth forms on $X$ has many properties analogous to its subsheaf $\cA_{\rm sm}^{p,q}$ of smooth forms.
 We now turn to the notion of currents, following~\cite[Section~4]{CLD}.
-Since $\cAsmc^{p,q}\subset\cA_c^{p,q}$, there are fewer currents on $\cA_c^{p,q}$ than on $\cAsmc^{p,q}$, so we call the former ``strong currents.''
+Since $\cAsmc^{p,q}\subset\cA_c^{p,q}$, we call the dual notion of currents on $\cA_c^{p,q}$ ``strong currents'' to distinguish them from the currents on $\cAsmc^{p,q}$ in the sense of Chambert-Loir and Ducros.
+Note that the restriction of a strong current to $\cAsmc^{p,q}$ is a current, hence strong currents can be seen as a generalization of currents.

 \begin{art}[Topology on the Space of Forms] As in~\cite[4.1.1]{CLD}, replacing smooth tropicalization maps by harmonic tropicalization maps, we define a (locally convex) topology on the space $\cA_c^{p,q}(X)$ of compactly supported weakly smooth $(p,q)$-forms on $X$.
 Roughly speaking, convergence means that the supports are covered by finitely many compact strictly analytic subdomains $V_i$ and the strictly analytic subdomains tropicalize the forms such that all the derivatives of the corresponding Lagerberg forms converge uniformly.
 Then the topology on the subspace of compactly supported smooth forms on $X$ as defined in \cite[4.1.1]{CLD} is just the subspace topology induced by the inlusion $\cAsmc^{p,q}(X)\subset\cA_c^{p,q}(X)$. \end{art}